 The National Planning Policy Framework (NPPF) requires that each new development coming forward must regulate surface water release to downstream watercourses to the estimated greenfield (or pre-development) condition.
 This is now standard practice at the planning stage but needs to be reinforced with verification that detail designs and as-built arrangements deliver the agreed restricted discharges.
 With such checking/verification it is hoped the shortcomings of the A555 drainage could have been avoided; whereby the design of A555 drainage focussed on gaining consent rather than deliver a holistic and robust drainage design.
-The result being that drainage networks A, B and C were designed for up to 100year return period events but Network E was apparently only designed for up to 30year events, because there was no requirement for consenting to consider greater events.
-In addition, Network E (which discharges via the original A555 Hall Moss Lane pumping station) was designed solely against a stated historic provision in the original A555 design; no checks were made of the combined system.
+The result being that drainage networks A, B and C were designed for up to 100year return period events but

+Network E was apparently only designed for up to 30year events, because there was no requirement for consenting to consider greater events.
+In addition, Network E (which discharges via the original A555 Hall Moss Lane pumping station) was designed solely against a stated historic provision in the original A555 design; no checks were made of the combined system of original and new drainage.

 Planning for exceedance and the effect of blockages at bridges and culverts needs to be considered as part of the development control process.
 There is evidence that relatively recent development e.g. adjacent to The Demmings has been approved without, it would appear, due consideration of exceedance flow paths and provisions for access to the watercourse.
 In this case it is recognised that mapping of Flood Zone 2 or 3 may have suggested all flows would pass via the culvert, however, this would appear unlikely as has proven to be the case.
-There is an action for EA and LLFA to remain vigilant with regards to future planning applications.
+There is an action for EA and LLFA to remain vigilant with regards to future planning applications and for the Local Planning Authorities to consider all drainage aspects thoroughly as part of the planning process.